“The Music of the Spheres

 OK.
-I”l tell the truth.
+I’ll tell the truth.
+I just wanted to start this post out with a post.
 Johannes Kepler didn’t really say that.
 But he might have!
+That’s why I said it (and at least I confessed about lying and about sticking in quotes right away).
 As a 17th century cleric/mathematician/astronomer, Kepler was obsessed by the “divine” power of the Pythagorean musical proportions.
 Kepler searched for the resonances of the simple ratios which held the (5) planets in their “perfect” places.
-Anyhoo, I just wanted to present a couple of items about music.
+So while we’re on the subject, let’s talk about music.

 Everybody loves music.
-At least everybody says they like music.
-You won’t find too many people will say, “hey, I don’tloke music”.
-I find that interesting.
-Also interesting is that everybody – and everybody means just about every person you run into – will tell you that they have a good sense of humor.
-Now, by simple logic, all of the people can’t be all right all of the time.
-And some of the people can’t be all right none of the time.
-But most the time most all the people are all right.
+Or, at least everybody says that they like music.
+You won’t find too many people come up to you and say, “hey, I don’t like music”.
+I find that “fact” interesting.
+Another interesting fact is that everybody – and “everybody” is again empirically defined as a random sample of people you run into – will tell you that they have a good sense of humor.
+Now, by simple logic, all of the people can’t be so funny and so all right all of the time.
+And neither can they all be all wrong all of the time.
+Yes, there even does seem to be a growing body of evidence that some people can’t be all right none of the time.
+Long story short, most the time most all the people are all right.
 Well, most of the time.
+Well, most of them.
 Well, usually………Back to the Music.

 Regarding Music, as in most things, it’s good to know as much as you can.
 The more you know and understand, the greater the enjoyment.
+That’s what I say.
 People say they don’t have to understand music to enjoy it.
 I say OK, but understanding what’s happening makes it even better.
-Pursuant to this goal, I located a fine book on the shelves of the Los Angeles Main Library downtown.
+Pursuant to this goal, I chanced upon a fine book on the shelves of the Los Angeles Main Library downtown.
 The title on the jacket caught my eye.
 What a great name for an author: Read.
 It certainly caught my eye: Read Music Notation

 Professor Read was a highly esteemed 20th century American musician and composer.
 The book itself is an comprehensive coverage of the various intricacies of our current (nearly-universal system) of staves and notes.
 A bit more than I wanted to know, but a wealth of information and guidance to the serious musician.
 I read the first several chapters about the history of the current system of notation from its multiple Greek sources, through the Middle Ages up to Father Guido and the altar boys.
 It’s quite an interesting story.
 Indeed, without the development of clear unambiguous written notation, Beethoven and the rest of classical music wouldn’t have happened.
 Hail to the Music of the Spheres!